pugzzzf/NASA-Hackathon-ExoScouts/README.md

 In essence:
 - Use choice of planet variable
 - Render star, star name, and scan new planets prompt
-- On Space key press, start [Planet Discover scene]
+- On the Space key, press, start [Planet Discover scene].
 ![](https://cdn.discordapp.com/attachments/265654195816890377/1294758097818095729/image.png?ex=670c2cf1&is=670adb71&hm=a42dd8fdceb8370ca9034fa61d69b69158921585f2f54576526fe21b41abc9a4&)

-**3rd Scene, Planet Discover scene**
+**3rd Scene, Planet Discover Scene**

-The terminal scene will change to the star and an oscillating dot (the planet) where the player will have to press space bar when the dot is completely in the center of the star.
+The terminal scene will change to the star and an oscillating dot (the planet), where the player will have to press the space bar when the dot is completely in the center of the star.
 On minigame success, show “You discovered a planet!
 Check your notes” prompt on screen.

 In essence:
 - On loop start, render image of star in background.
 - Render oscillating dot (planet)
 - Start logic of dot circling
-- When dot is on center and space bar is pressed, show star drawing and “You discovered a new planet” prompt.
-(When star and planet collide)
+- When the dot is in the center and the space bar is pressed, show a star drawing and the “You discovered a new planet” prompt.
+(When star and planet collide.)
-- On new planet discover SUCCESS, start new planet discover.
+- On new planet, discover success; start a new planet discover.
 - Rewrite planet variable for {Planet Book Dictionary}
-- This repeats until system is complete or user quits out
+- This repeats until the system is complete or the user quits out.
-- When system is complete, go back to terminal
+- When the system is complete, go back to the terminal.
-- Mark star system as complete on terminal
+- Mark star system as complete on the terminal.

 ![image](https://github.com/user-attachments/assets/dc9ee048-4413-4251-8e83-832cba2c9852)